A humid weekend with occasional showers or a t-storm; watching closely the track of Tropical Storm Henri

 SUNDAY AND MONDAY

 The forecast starts to become a bit more tricky for Sunday into Monday, highly due to where exactly Henri is going to track.
 At this time, we still think folks somewhere between eastern Long Island and Rhode Island/southern Massachusetts see Henri making landfall as either a strong tropical storm or minimal hurricane later Sunday afternoon or evening.
 The storm is then expected to slowly meander across southern New England going into Monday before heading east back out to sea later Monday afternoon.
 With this particular track, any long-duration heavy rain and gusty winds should remain well to the east of our region.
 Having said that, some of the latest forecast guidance is shifting further west with Henri’s track bringing it closer to the Jersey Shore and certainly New York City.
-Should this further west track verify, our region may see more in the way of rain Sunday into at least the first part of Monday.
+Should this further west track verify, our region may see more in the way of rain Sunday into at least the first part of Monday, especially the further east one travels into New Jersey getting closer to the Shore.
 At this point, we’ll say Sunday and Monday will continue to run mostly cloudy with occasional showers or a thunderstorm, some of which could contain heavy downpours that lead to some minor flooding.
 Both days will remain humid with highs in the low to mid 80s.
 Keep in mind though, this forecast is subject to change and could become a more dismal looking one if Henri does indeed track further west.
 Regardless of that track, expect bigger surf and higher rip current risk at all beaches this weekend.

 TUESDAY AND WEDNESDAY